Iron Chef: Commentary and judging

 Throughout the cook-off, running commentary is made in a booth near the cooking area by an announcer, Kenji Fukui; a commentator, Yukio Hattori, and one or two of the guest judges, with one floor reporter (sometimes two; normally Shinichiro Ohta) providing details of the action on each side.
 The commentators and judges discuss the style of cooking, culinary traditions and unusual food preparation.
 At the end of the hour, after end-of-battle interviews with both competitors, each dish is presented to the camera, with a description of its properties (written by the show's screenwriters based on the chef's explanation) read by the announcer.
-Then, a panel of three (later expanded to four, and later still, five) judges, of which typically one is a professional critic, tastes the dishes and judges them based on taste, presentation, and originality.
+Then, a panel of three (later expanded to four, and later still, five) judges, of which typically one is a professional critic (Early in the run, the judges were dubbed "Bishoku akademī no tokubetsu komon", literally "Special Advisors of the Gourmet Academy"), tastes the dishes and judges them based on taste, presentation, and originality.
 Each chef may be awarded up to 20 points by each judge, with 10 given for taste and five each for presentation and originality.
 The chef with the greatest score wins the competition.
 (In earlier four-judge episodes, the win went to the chef who won three of the four judges, or, failing that, the chef who makes the highest points total.)

 Beginning in October 1995, in addition to expanding the number of judges from three to four, a scoring system was issued.
 As many as 20 points from each judge for a total of 80 could be earned.
 Below are two examples of how judging and scoring worked: